Ficus lutea

 Tree

 This large Tree may initially be epiphytic (the seeds germinate on another tree).
-If so, the roots may grow down into the ground and the plant grows around the host tree – eventually killing it – hence the term strangler fig. Arial roots may also be present on branches.
+If so, the roots may grow down into the ground, and the plant grows around the host tree – eventually killing it – hence the term strangler fig. Arial roots may also be present on branches.
 The adult tree may reach a height of 25m.
-It has a wide, spreading crown of up to 40m– especially when not surrounded by other trees (photo 832).
-In larger trees, the bole (trunk) may be buttressed (photo 831).
+It has a wide, spreading crown of up to 40m wide– especially when not surrounded by other trees (photo 832).
+In larger trees, the bole is the stem and main wooden axis of a tree, which is an important feature in tree identification.
+It excludes the root axis.
+The Trunk may be buttressed (woody extensions from the tree base that radiate outwards in large trees – photo 831).
 The Bark is dark grey-brown and relatively smooth (photo 826).
 Young stems may be hairy.
 After the leaves have fallen, the shiny bronze bud-sheaths (stipules – basal appendage of the petiole) cover the stem buds.
 Young stems have lenticels (a usually raised, corky, oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment).
 Leaf scars are visible on young stems (photo 830).
 Non-toxic milky Latex emerges from all damaged or cut parts.

 Leaves

-On this partially deciduous tree the stiff, simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets), shiny and alternate Leaves are exceedingly large and conspicuous – up to 43 x 20cm (photo 827).
+On this deciduous tree, the attractive, stiff and relatively thick Leaves are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+They are downward facing, shiny, alternate are exceedingly large and conspicuous – up to 43 x 20cm (photo 827).
 They tend to be positioned, almost horizontally, at the ends of wide spreading branches (photo 827 taken from below).
 Young impressive bright green leaves tend to be hairy and emerge from shiny bronze bud sheaths.
 Leaves are elliptic, obovate (egg-shaped – with the narrower end at the base) or ovate (egg shaped).
 The Margin is entire (with a continuous margin, not in any way indented).
-The Apex is rounded or broadly tapering and may end with an abrupt point.
+The Apex is rounded or broadly tapering and may end with an abrupt point (photo 827).
 The Base is usually rounded or lobed.
-There are 6-8, almost paired, and prominent, whitish to yellowish Side veins on either side of the midrib.
-They are clearly visible and somewhat raised below (photo 829).
+The prominent Midrib and 6-8 side veins are whitish to yellowish.
+They are clearly visible and somewhat raised below (photo 829) and not always a pair.
 The lowermost pair start at the base – making the leaves 3-veined from the base.
+However, they are not always a pair.
 Just before reaching the margin, the lateral veins connect with each other via loops that run close to the margin (photo 829).
 The thick, stout Petiole (leaf stalk – photo 827) may be hairy, and up to 14cm long.
 Shiny Stipules (basal appendages of the petiole) are present and bronze in colour.
 These stipules initially cover the stem buds and serve as apical bud sheaths.
 They are distinctively visible just before the new leaves appear.
-Stipules envelope the terminal buds are caducous (an organ or part, which is easily detached and shed early).
+Stipules that envelope the terminal buds are caducous (an organ or part, which is easily detached and shed early).

 Flowers